Frequently Asked Questions

 We provide in-home occupational therapy and wellness consultations within a 15-mile radius of Herndon, VA.
 Travel beyond this area may be available for an additional mileage fee—please contact us for details.💻 Virtual Occupational Therapy

-Virtual therapy services are available to clients anywhere within the state of Virginia.
-A physician’s order is required for treatment services.🌎 Virtual Wellness Consultations
+Virtual therapy services are available to clients anywhere within the state of Virginia.🌎 Virtual Wellness Consultations

 Wellness consultations are available regardless of location, with no state or referral requirements.
 These sessions are non-clinical and designed to support your overall health and wellbeing.